 BA Psych, M Clin Psych, AHPRA, MACPA

-Laura is an experienced and highly empathic clinical psychology registrar who brings a warm, open and curious approach to her clients concerns.
+Laura is an experienced and highly empathic clinical psychologist who brings a warm, open and curious approach to her clients concerns.
 She is passionate about providing a non-judgmental, collaborative, evidence-based approach and strives to establish a strong therapeutic relationship built on compassion, respect, warmth and trust.
 She works alongside her clients to give them space to explore their concerns, while supporting them to achieve their personal therapeutic goals.
 Laura provides both short- and long-term therapy and believes that therapy needs to be flexible to best meet each client’s unique needs.

 Laura has worked across community, hospital and private practice, where she has gained a rich and varied range of experiences providing assessment and treatment to late adolescents, adults and families.
 She works with a diverse range of concerns including mood and anxiety disorders, emotional dysregulation, interpersonal and relationship difficulties, attachment issues, complex trauma and PTSD.